Preserving the Asparagus Harvest

 And, if you don’t have an asparagus patch, you may want to consider planting one this year.

 A bit more information: May is National Asparagus Month.
-For tips on planting asparagus watch my video Planting Asparagus.
-And check out the National Center for Home Food Preservation website for helpful tips and guidelines for preserving your harvest.
+Check out the National Center for Home Food Preservation website for helpful tips and guidelines for preserving your harvest.